nmachine-io/doc-site/docs/model-mechanics/computation.md

 the system, e.g get properties about a Node, a pod, etc...

-To declare a runtime-resolvable attribute value, you need to reference a **[Supplier](/prebuilt-models/supplier-overview)**, which carries out the computation and returns the result.
+To declare a runtime-resolvable attribute value, you need to reference a **[Supplier](/prebuilt-models/supplier-overview)**, which, when read, carries out the computation and _supplies_ the result.
 This page covers how to do this referencing.